 - Class A misdemeanor: Jail time of up to one year and/or fine of up to $4,000

-Subsequent charges of assault on family member may result in felony charges.
+If you are charged with domestic violence again after a conviction, it may result in felony charges.
 A felony conviction can mean years of jail time and thousands of dollars in fines.

 Negative Impact of a Domestic Violence Conviction in Houston